PathPlanning/ORCA-algorithm/README.md

 ./Single ../../TaskExamples/empty_task.xml 10
 ```

-Summary will be displayed after execution using standard output, full log (if such option was chosen) will be saved in same directory as task file and will be named according to the following pattern:
+Summary will be displayed after execution using standard output, full log (if such option in main CMakeLists.txt was chosen) will be saved in same directory as task file and will be named according to the following pattern:
 ```
 *taskfilename*_*numberofagents*_log.xml
 ```